 The scouring process removes wool grease (crude lanolin), dirt, vegetable matter, and other debris from the fleece.
 Because of the nature of the greasy wool we buy, we always get a high yield of clean fiber.

-The dyeing of the wool is by nature a complex process, made more so by the fact that we need the dye house to create the same colors on two different types of wool.
+The dyeing of the wool is by nature a complex process, made more so by the fact that we need to dye the same colors on two different types of wool.
 Not only is our weft fiber purchased separately from our warp yarn, but the fiber used to spin the worsted warp has different characteristics than those of the woven weft yarn.
-The differences are compounded by the fact that Tintoria will dye the weft as fiber (not yet spun into yarn) and the warp as yarn.
+The differences are compounded by the fact that Tintoria will dye the weft as fiber (not yet spun into yarn) and the AWC dyes the warp as yarn, on cones.